 - Mandy Lane’s sculptures and other artworks celebrate Dillwyn’s iconoclastic feminism and her sexuality: The Iron on the Dress has been shown in Bath, in various locations in Wales and via a digital exhibition.

-- Queer theatre company, Living Histories, used Bohata’s research to create ‘A Moral Amazon: the story of Amy Dillwyn’ which has featured at lesbian festivals and LGBT events.
+- Queer theatre company, Living Histories, used Bohata’s research to create ‘A Moral Amazon: the story of Amy Dillwyn’ which has featured at lesbian festivals and LGBTQ+ events.

 - S4C documentary series Mamwlad and BBC Radio Wales History of Wales have both commissioned producers to make documentaries on Amy Dillwyn in consultation with and with contributions from Professor Bohata, and she appeared on Good Morning on Radio Wales to discuss Dillwyn to mark the centenary of votes for (some) women.

-- Companies House commissioned a blog to mark LGBT history month on Amy Dillwyn.
+- Companies House commissioned a blog to mark LGBTQ+ history month on Amy Dillwyn.

 - Dillwyn has been the subject of illustrated articles in Britain’s leading lesbian magazine, Diva (October 2015) and for Women’s History Month in The Western Mail.